Arenium-Social/contracts/README.md

 ### Key Features

 1. **Event Resolution via UMA Optimistic Oracle V3:**
     - Ensures secure and trustless settlement of event outcomes.
     - Supports off-chain data resolution for a wide range of markets.
+    - Minimizes reliance on centralized oracles, enhancing decentralization.

 2. **Automated Market Maker (AMM):**
-   - Facilitates trading of outcome tokens using a liquidity pool and pricing curve.
+   - Facilitates seamless trading of outcome tokens using a liquidity pool and pricing curve.
-   - Dynamic token pricing based on supply and demand.
+   - Implements dynamic token pricing based on supply and demand.
+   - Ensures liquidity for all markets, enabling efficient trading.

 3. **Fee Collection and Distribution:**
-   - Transparent fee structure with configurable rates for market creation, trading, and settlement.
+    - Transparent and configurable fee structure for market creation, trading, and settlement.
     - Supports treasury or community-driven fee allocation.
+    - Fees are distributed fairly to incentivize participation and growth.

 4. **Supported Tokens:**
-   - Uses USDT, USDC, BTC, and WETH as the primary tokens for placing bets, providing liquidity, and earning rewards.
+    - Uses USDT, USDC, BTC, and WETH as primary tokens for placing bets, providing liquidity, and earning rewards.
+    - Ensures compatibility with widely-used assets for ease of use.

 5. **Community-Centric Design:**
-   - Gamified features like leaderboards and exclusive challenges for The Arena users.
+    - Features gamified elements like leaderboards, exclusive challenges, and rewards for The Arena users.
+    - Encourages community participation through decentralized governance and feedback mechanisms.

 6. **Built on the Avalanche Network:**
-   - Low transaction costs, high scalability, and robust smart contract infrastructure.
+    - Leverages low transaction costs, high scalability, and robust smart contract infrastructure.
+    Ensures fast and efficient market operations for a seamless user experience.

 ## How It Works